How to Soothe a Crying Baby

 Noticing if it's saggy or heavy.

-4. She may have eaten too much or have reflux.
+4. They may have eaten too much or have reflux.
 Try to wait at least two to two-and-a-half hours before beginning another feeding as overfeeding may lead to discomfort.
-If your baby is spitting up or vomiting frequently after a feeding, she may have gastroesophageal reflux disease (GERD).
-Contact her healthcare provider if you're seeing the following signs:
+If your baby is spitting up or vomiting frequently after a feeding, they may have gastroesophageal reflux disease (GERD).
+Contact their healthcare provider if you're seeing the following signs:

 Frequent spitting up or vomiting